Code-Institute-Submissions/iKelvvv-MS2/README.md

 ### All Pages

--   Title and logo is placed at the top of the page.
+-   Title and logo are placed at the top of the page.
 -   Animated background - to give more of a user experience instead of a plain background.

 ### Landing Page

 -   Introduction button - This button opens up a popup modal.
-In this modal it gives a introduction of where the game was initially created.
+This modal gives an introduction to where the game was initially created.
 There is also an embedded video of the scene at which the game was created.

 -   Rules button - This button opens up a popup modal.
-In this modal it explains all the rules for the game.
+This modal explains all the rules for the game.
 Listing the winning possibilities of each weapon.
 There is also a diagram to show the winning outcomes.

 -   Start game button - This button will allow the user to navigate to the game page.

 -   Contact button - This button opens up a popup modal.
-In this modal the user can fill out a contact form to contact the owner of the website/game.
+In this modal, the user can fill out a contact form to contact the owner of the website/game.

 -   Footer - The footer is placed at the bottom of this page.
-This contains all social media links that opens up in a new tab.
+This contains all social media links that open up in a new tab.
 When hovering over each icon, the icon magnifies.

 ### Game Page